Privacy Notice - General Data Protection Regulation - Data Protection Act

 All students have a photograph taken and stored internally in order to identify them for safeguarding purposes.
 This photograph will also be used on their student id card.

-The school operates CCTV on the school site, as it is considered necessary to protect pupils’ safety and/or the school’s property
+The school operates CCTV on the school site as it is considered necessary to protect students’ safety and/or the school’s property

 The school operates biometric recognition systems for purchasing food in the refectory.